atlanmod/CyprIoT/README.md

-A prototype for a wsan modeling language.
+A prototype for wireless sensor and actuator networks (wsan) modeling language.

 ## Getting started